 Why the different colors?
 “The color of rosin is dictated by the time of year during which it is collected.
 If the resin is tapped in late winter or early spring, it will be gold or amber in color and hard when set up.
 As the seasons change to summer and fall, the color of the resin darkens and the consistency softens,” Strings Magazine notes.

-You’ll want a rosin that supports your playing style, produces the sound that’s right for you, and works best in your climate (humid vs. dry).
+You’ll want a rosin that supports your playing style, produces the sound that’s right for you, and works best in your climate (humid versus dry).
 Talk to your local CodaBow dealer about your skill level and playing style.
-They’ll be able to provide you with recommendations specific to your climate.
+They’ll be able to provide you with recommendations specific to your climate and help you determine how best to rosin a new bow.

 Preparing the Rosin